+Note:

-Note: When defining both OTSPolicy and InvocationPolicy for a target object, not all combinations are valid.
-Please see the OMG OTS specification version 1.2 for detail.
+When defining both OTSPolicy and InvocationPolicy for a target object, not all combinations are valid.
+See the OMG OTS specification version 1.4 for details.
 Any one of invalid combinations in policy creation will result in an InvalidPolicy exception.